zulip/zulip-terminal/README.md

 | Build test coverage report | `pytest --cov-report html:cov_html --cov=./` | `pipenv run pytest --cov-report html:cov_html --cov=./` |
 | Check type annotations | `./tools/run-mypy` | `pipenv run ./tools/run-mypy` |

+#### GitLint (optional)

+If you plan to add git commits and submit pull-requests (PRs), then we highly suggest installing the `gitlint` commit-message hook by running `gitlint install-hook` (or `pipenv run gitlint install-hook` with pipenv setups).
+While the content still depends upon your writing skills, this ensures a more consistent formatting structure between commits, including by different authors.

+If the hook is installed as described above, then after completing the text for a commit, it will be checked by gitlint against the style we have set up, and will offer advice if there are any issues it notices.
+If gitlint finds any, it will ask if you wish to commit with the message as it is (`y` for 'yes'), stop the commit process (`n` for 'no'), or edit the commit message (`e` for 'edit').

+Other gitlint options are available; for example it is possible to apply it to a range of commits with the `--commits` option, eg. `gitlint --commits HEAD~2..HEAD` would apply it to the last few commits.

 ### Debugging Tips